Skip to main content

 Styling

-Modify the CSS classes in the header template to match your application's design system.
+Modify the Tailwind CSS classes in the header template to match your application's design system.

 Flag Sources